TehGM/Wolfringo/README.md

 This is a .NET library for WOLF (previously Palringo).

-This library is designed with extensibility through Dependancy Injection in mind, and is compatible with ASP.NET Core and other .NET Core Hosting scenarios through [Wolfringo.Hosting](https://github.com/TehGM/Wolfringo/packages/257845) package.
+This library is designed with extensibility through Dependency Injection in mind, and is compatible with ASP.NET Core and other .NET Core Hosting scenarios through [Wolfringo.Hosting](https://github.com/TehGM/Wolfringo/packages/257845) package.

 Library works with strongly-typed messages and responses, that are serialized when sending and deserialized when receiving.
 Message listeners can be invoked by message type, giving full benefit of strong typing.
 Additionally, [Wolfringo.Utilities](https://github.com/TehGM/Wolfringo/packages/257846) package provides a Sender extensions class, which abstracts common sending tasks.
-Utilities package is included by default with Wolfringo package.
+Utilities package is included by default with [Wolfringo](https://github.com/TehGM/Wolfringo/packages/257862) meta-package.

 ### Download